P3 QUICK FACTS

 To design partnerships that are both in the public interest and attractive to private investors, public agencies will need to gain a better understanding of private sector interests as well as public concerns.
 Managing the organizational changes needed to develop, implement and monitor P3s will require agencies to involve and educate agency staff and external project stakeholders to build committed leadership at multiple levels.

-The Center for Innovative Finance Support assist States in developing new P3 knowledge, skills, and abilities that vary by phase of project development, including policy, legal, technical, financial and managerial capabilities.
-The Center for Innovative Finance Support supports research and development of tools to facilitate consideration and implementation of P3s; assists in building the capacity of practitioner communities; develops and implements Federal policy on P3s; and collaborates with State and local partners to communicate the various aspects of P3s to elected officials, transportation leaders and the public.
+IFS assists States in developing new P3 knowledge, skills, and abilities that vary by phase of project development, including policy, legal, technical, financial and managerial capabilities.
+IFS supports research and development of tools to facilitate consideration and implementation of P3s; assists in building the capacity of practitioner communities; develops and implements Federal policy on P3s; and collaborates with State and local partners to communicate the various aspects of P3s to elected officials, transportation leaders and the public.

-The target audience for the Center for Innovative Finance Support assistance varies by project phase, as follows:
+The target audience for IFS assistance varies by project phase, as follows:

-The Center for Innovative Finance Support's draft Program Plan and Road Map for Performance Years 2013-2017 which outlines the Center for Innovative Finance Support's planned collaborative efforts for research, tool development, capacity building, policy development and stewardship is available on the Center for Innovative Finance Support's website at: https://www.fhwa.dot.gov/ipd/p3/
+The IFS draft Program Plan and Road Map for Performance Years 2013-2017 which outlines planned collaborative efforts for research, tool development, capacity building, policy development and stewardship is available on the IFS website at: http://www.fhwa.dot.gov/ipd/p3/

 A key current activity in the research area is the development of comparative case studies of representative projects that highlight maturing or evolving P3 policies and practices.
 Current activities in tool development include development of an analytical toolkit to assist in understanding how to compare a P3 procurement option with the traditional approach.
 Supporting guides and a training program are also being developed.